Microphone Test

 • Audio stays in this tab — nothing is uploaded anywhere

-Test your microphone instantly with this free online tester.
+A free online microphone test for Windows 10, Windows 11, PC, Mac, iPhone, Android, Microsoft Teams, and Zoom users.
 Confirm your mic is picking up sound, see the live waveform and frequency spectrum, record short clips, and download them to your device — all in your browser using the MediaDevices.getUserMedia API.
 No download, no account, and no audio ever leaves your machine.

 Get Easily Started With Your Test